kaiorosa1/100-days-of-code/log-r3.md

 ### Day 16: August 30, 2019

-**Today's Progress**: Today I wored on my school project again.
+**Today's Progress**: Today I worked on my school project again.
 I've played around with the keyboard func and how to interact with the window and its objects.
 I've watched some OpenGL/GLUT tutorials in spanish.

 **Thoughts**: I want to use my 100DaysOfCode better but the last two days was almost impossible.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/tc1-computacao-grafica/commit/3d8e31d05c1082d6e7a4926e5cb745e9ff89f9a9)

+---

+### Day 17: August 31, 2019

+**Today's Progress**: Today I worked on the GLUT project and I mostly tested some code and watched some tutorials.

+**Thoughts**: I could have been more productive but I was not intentionally maybe I'll regret it later but now I feel that I needed that "time off".

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/tc1-computacao-grafica/commit/8d386119465c8264b00e36698d8e0bf27f871940)

 ---